Jacques Maghoma

 Jacques Ilonda Maghoma (born 23 October 1987) is a Congolese former professional footballer who made 380 appearances in the Football League between 2009 and 2020 and 25 for the DR Congo national team between 2010 and 2019.

 A midfielder, Maghoma began his career with Tottenham Hotspur, and has also played for Sheffield Wednesday and Burton Albion, where he was the player of the season for 2012–13.
 He spent five seasons with Birmingham City, and was their player of the year for 2017–18, before spending a season with East Bengal of the Indian Super League.
-After a few matches in English non-league football, Maghomas announced his retirement in October 2022.
+After a few matches in English non-league football, Maghoma announced his retirement in October 2022.

 Internationally, Maghoma was first capped for the DR Congo in 2010.

 Club career

 Tottenham Hotspur

 Born in Lubumbashi, Zaire, Maghoma began his career at Tottenham Hotspur, joining the youth academy in 2003.
 He progressed to the reserve side, making numerous appearances, although he suffered a number of injuries during his time at the club.
 He went on trial to Leeds United, but was not offered a permanent deal.
 Maghoma was also linked with a move to Hamburg in the summer, but the move never happened.

 After five years at the academy, Maghoma was released by Tottenham manager Harry Redknapp in June 2009.